 Instead I kept my focus on what we were going there for (the vision): to contribute to capacity building, to unlock potential so that all can live in prosperity and peace.
 That is my vision and it really helped me in my pre trip departure to focus on that vision rather than concerns about safety or health (“fires”).

-And another example from my personal life is my grandson.
+Another example from my personal life is my grandson.
 He was diagnosed with a rare heart defect and had to have open heart surgery at three months and his recovery continues.
 That was pretty overwhelming news to our family and we could have kept the focus there.
-I loved what the pediatric cardiologist said, that his job was to help Theo stay healthy and “be his Theo self.”
+I loved what his pediatric cardiologist said, that his job was to help Theo stay healthy and “be his Theo self.”
 To reach his full potential.
 And from his decades of experience the children where the family was weeping and wailing at the hospital bedside, focusing on the “fire”, the children did not fare as well as the families who were positively focusing on the child’s future.
 We focus positively on his present and future: the vision of a healthy, active boy, and how we can contribute to that.

 Coaching and Coaching Supervision can help you stay focused and energized by your vision, rather than the exhaustion of focusing only fires.